lusrox/lusrmgr/README.md

 lusrmgr also supports modifying group membership dynamically.
 Adding or removing users from groups immediately updates their access rights, which is useful in scenarios like role changes or temporary privilege escalation.
 For example, granting a developer temporary administrative access for debugging can be achieved by adding them to the Administrators group and removing them afterward.

-Effective group management also strengthens security auditing processes.
-By regularly reviewing group memberships, administrators can quickly identify users with access to sensitive system resources, streamline compliance reviews, and minimize the risk of privilege creep caused by the accumulation of unnecessary permissions over time.
+Proper use of groups improves security oversight by providing administrators with a clear view of user access rights.
+Monitoring group memberships makes it easier to verify permissions, support compliance requirements, and prevent privilege creep by ensuring that users retain only the access they actually need.